Andrzej Piaseczny

-Biography
+Life and career

 Childhood and education

 Andrzej Piaseczny was born on 6 January 1971 in Pionki near Radom.
 He became interested in music in his childhood, performing in the Cavatin school band.
 After graduating from high school, he enrolled at WSP in Kielce.
 He studied music education.
 He has an older brother, a judge and harpist ZHR Krzysztof Piaseczny, and a younger sister Basia.

 Music career

 1992–97: Cooperation with the Mafia band and Robert Chojnacki

 In 1992, Piaseczny joined the Mafia band.
 In the same year he took part in the contest of young talents in Wroclaw and in the concert "Debiuty" at the Festival in Opole.
 Mafia's debut album of the same title was released on 3 November 1993 by the Kraków-based record company TOP Music.
 In February 1995, Mafia's second studio album, Gabinety, was released.
 The recordings were promoted by ballad titled "Noce całe", but a large part of the album was rock songs.
 Also in 1995, album of saxophonist Robert Chojnacki, which was recorded with Piaseczny and entitled Sax & Sex was released.
 In 1996, the album was certified double platinum.
 Also in 1996 album Sax & Dance was released, which featured remixed songs from Sax & Sex.
 That same year, the latest Mafia album recorded with Piaseczny entitled FM.
 In 1997, Piaseczny together with the group recorded the single "Wolność jest w nas" promoting the film entitled "Sara".
 Later that year, he ended his cooperation with the band.